carpben/coding_notes/redux+typescript-fst.md

   ...
 }
 ```
+Look here to see how Redux code has shortened.
 We finished the first and most significant step.
 We now have safe maintainble code which is shorter and faster/quick to write.
-But we can do better.
-In the next articles we'll look at adding Immer to the mix, and typing which is based on implentation rather than definition.
+But we can further improve.
+In the next articles we'll look at adding Immer to the mix, and typing which is based on implentation rather than definitions.

+Until the next time, I'd love to read your comments and thoughts.